ProjetsPL/treehouse-theme/us/_posts/2020-01-08-terrarium-your-miniature-garden-how-to-make-a-terrarium.md

   they are perfect plants for busy people who don’t have time to remember to water them.
 You won’t spend much time on taking care of terraria, as they are practically self-supporting.
+main_keywords:
+- terrarium
+- terrarium plants
+- diy terrarium
+- making a terrarium
+- how to make a terrarium
+- what is a terrarium
+- how to plant a terrarium
+- how to make terrarium plants

 ---
 ## What is a terrarium?
 Tiny forest in a glass